 Circular economy principles are based on moving away from a ‘throw-away society’ to one that eliminates waste and pollution.
-It keeps products and materials in use for as long as possible and regenerates natural systems.
+It keeps products and materials in use for as long as possible.

 A circular economy aims to redefine economic prosperity by separating economic activity from the consumption of finite resources.

 Working towards a circular economy

 We have committed to tackling the biodiversity crisis and becoming carbon neutral by 2030.
 The transition to a circular city will help us achieve this ambition.